All about Anatolian Shepherd – Breed Characteristics and Features

 With its family, the Anatolian Shepherd is calm and comforting, however, it is much reserved around anyone else.

-Owing to their large, beast-like size, the Anatolian Shepherds are naturally more suitable for big houses, with a secured and fenced backyard.
-It is much harder but not impossible for them to adjust to apartment life.
+Owing to their large, beast-like size, the Anatolian Shepherds are naturally more suitable for ranches and farms.
+If you are planning to get one as a home companion, they are recommended for families living in big houses, with a secured and fenced backyard.
+It is much harder for them to adjust to apartment life.

 While they are usually calm dogs, they do sometimes bark to express their displeasure and prefer being by themselves.
 However, while around children, they are very gentle and overprotective.
 They love to amuse children and will play around with them ensuring that no one gets hurt.